rancher/rancher-docs/moving-or-renaming-docs.md

 Docusaurus redirects don't accept wildcards, so each path must be exact.
 This means that you must add individual redirects for each version of a doc.

 Docusaurus also can't redirect pages whose filenames contain a period before the extension.
-You'll need to manually update any links to those pages from within the docset.
+You'll need to manually update any docset links to those pages.